-Transcend’s Leaps toward Extraordinary Learning for All describe the key ways we believe the student experience must change so that every young person can maximize their potential and contribute positively to society now and in the future.
+The experiences young people have in our schools today will shape our society tomorrow.
+Transcend’s Leaps toward Extraordinary Learning for All describe the key ways we believe these experiences must change, so that every young person can reach their infinite potential.

 Industrial-Era Learning